 Brushing & Cleaning

 Developing healthy habits at a young age helps ensure your child maintains good oral health.
-Good oral hygiene removes bacteria and the left over food particles from your child's teeth which could lead to cavities or other infections.
+Good oral hygiene removes bacteria and the leftover food particles from your child's teeth which could lead to cavities or other infections.
 For infants, it is recommended that parent's use a wet gauze or clean washcloth to wipe off the gums.
 For toddlers and older children, brushing regularly is one of the most effective ways to reduce plaque and harmful bacteria in your child's mouth.
 As a general rule, brushing can begin with the emergence of the first tooth.
 It's recommended that children brush their teeth twice a day for at least two minutes each time.
 For young children or those with an especially short attention span), this can be a difficult habit to instill.
 To mediate these challenges, consider brushing alongside your little one or timing them to their favorite song!

 Flossing is also an important habit to incorporate into your child's routine.
 Missing out on a flossing session can leave up to 35% of a tooth's surface uncleaned!
-While flossing can prove to be quite the challenge for little hands, our are specially trained to educate your children on proper flossing techniques and have a wide array of tried and true practices.
+While flossing can prove to be quite the challenge for little hands, our teams are specially trained to educate your children on proper flossing techniques and have a wide array of tried and true practices.
 If your child is having trouble mastering this new skill, speak with your dentist at their next visit about ways to make flossing easier.

 While our specialists hope your little ones never experience oral infection or disease, cavities are sometimes an unfortunate part of life.
-In the event that your child's dentist notices the start of any infection, they will work with you to develop recommendations for a treatment plan based on the unique needs of your little one.
-If you'd like to speak with a member of our team regarding preventative care or are concerned that your child may be experiencing any infection, please don't hesitate to reach out to your office today to schedule an appointment!
+In the event that your child's dentist notices the start of an infection, they will work with you to develop recommendations for a treatment plan based on the unique needs of your little one.
+If you'd like to speak with a member of our team regarding preventative care or are concerned that your child may be experiencing an infection, please don't hesitate to reach out to your office today to schedule an appointment!